+Tucked in the southwestern portion of Pennsylvania known as the Laurel Highlands, Ohiopyle State Park offers over 20,000 acres for RVers to explore.
+You can enjoy a whole array of activities, from hiking to biking to whitewater rafting and rock climbing.
 Striking right through the park's core, the passing waters of the Youghiogheny River are the highlight of the park.
 These rapids are frequented by rafting enthusiasts who like to take on the water on a whole other level.
 The rapid flow of the Youghiogheny provides some of the best whitewater adventures on the East Coast.
 The scenery surrounding this raging river is just as awe-inspiring and worth exploring.

 You certainly won't run out of things to do here, and with a fairly tight campground, you may want to get out more than stay in.
 It's a good thing Ohiopyle provides such a wonderful setting to stretch those legs.
 In fact, a portion of the Great Allegheny Passage runs through the park as well.
 This passage connects Pittsburgh, PA all the way through to Cumberland, MD, and 27 miles of it runs through here.
 Get parked, get out, and get an escape from the city.

-The state park sits out in the middle of seemingly nowhere.
-It's a nice, leisurely drive with minor bumps along the way.
+Right off of PA-381, this is a nice, leisurely drive with minor bumps along the way.
 A word of caution to travelers with larger RVs: SR-2019 is rather steep and should be avoided.
-An alternated route (PA-40 to SR-2010, Chalk Hill-Ohiopyle Road) is a much better alternative.
+An alternate route such as taking PA-40 to SR-2010 (Chalk Hill-Ohiopyle Road) is a much better alternative.
 Follow this road for about eight miles, through a stop sign, and straight on through to the campground.

 A number of parking areas throughout the park give access to attractions and trailheads.
 Parking your rig for camping here may be a bit tricky, as sites are packed pretty close together.
 Some visitors have reported issues with campers even under 30 feet.
 However, to get the most out of your stay, it's advised to call the park ahead of time when making reservations so that you can be sure the spot you pick to park is going to be fully accommodating.

 Ohiopyle State Park's main place for visitors to stay is at Kentuck Campground.
 The grounds host about 200 sites, with over 170 accessible to RVs and trailers.
 While the park is open all year long, the camp is only available to guests from April until about mid-December.
-All sites include a picnic table, fire ring, and many come with hookups for electric.
-RVers will also find a dump station located on site and all guests are welcome to use the shower houses.
+All sites include a picnic table, fire ring, and many come with hookups for electricity.
+RVers will also find a dump station located on-site and all guests are welcome to use the shower houses.
 Showers are typically nice and warm, there are flush toilets available, and most amenities are made fully accessible.